MANDATORY COMPETENCIES Sample Clauses

 MANDATORY COMPETENCIES.
 Unless an employee is able to produce authorised evidence of successfully completing an approved mandatory competency, the employee will be required to successfully complete the competencies within the first six months of employment.
 Each employee is then required to successfully complete mandatory clinical competencies annually.
 South Gippsland Hospital (SGH) staff work with each other according to the Values listed below and the behaviours these values require when carrying out business.
 These values are: Accountability – accepting responsibility for our actions Trust- acting with integrity and being able to count on each other Excellence – doing our best at all times and looking for ways to improve Adaptability – being flexible and accepting of new ideas and change for the better Mutual Respect – treating others in the way that want to be treated It is expected that staff will work according to these Values when working directly with other staff, clients and members of the community.

 MANDATORY COMPETENCIES.
-Unless an employee is able to produce authorised evidence of successfully completing a approved mandatory competency, the employee will be required to successfully complete the competencies within the first six months of employment.
-Each employee is required then to successfully complete mandatory clinical competencies annually.
-Organisational Values South Gippsland Hospital staff work with each other according to the Values listed below and the behaviours these values require when carrying out business.
-These values are: Adaptability - being flexible and accepting of new ideas and change for the better Mutual Respect – We treat others the same way that we would like to be treated Accountability – We accept responsibility for our actions, attitudes and mistakes Trust- We act with integrity and can count on each other Excellence – We do our best at all times and look for ways to improve It is expected that staff will also work according to these Values when working directly with other staff, clients and members of the community.
-All staff are expected: • to comply with safety instructions in their work environment and to familiarise themselves with OH&S procedures.
-In addition, staff have the following responsibilities: • to take reasonable care of their own health and safety as well as that of other people who may be affected by their conduct in the workplace. • to seek guidance about new or modified work procedures. • to ensure that any hazardous conditions are eliminated or minimised and that near misses and injuries are reported immediately to the supervisor.
-If the role includes people management duties, these include the requirement to manage the health and safety of people under your control and support the actions contained in SGH OH&S policies.
+Unless an employee is able to produce authorised evidence of successfully completing an approved mandatory competency, the employee will be required to successfully complete the competencies within the first six months of employment.
+Each employee is then required to successfully complete mandatory clinical competencies annually.
+South Gippsland Hospital staff work with each other according to the Values listed below and the behaviours these values require when carrying out business.
+These values are: Adaptability – Being flexible and accepting of new ideas and change for the better Mutual Respect – We treat others the same way that we would like to be treated Accountability – We accept responsibility for our actions, attitudes and mistakes Trust- We act with integrity and can count on each other Excellence – We do our best at all times and look for ways to improve It is expected that staff will work according to these Values when working directly with other staff, clients and members of the community.
+South Gippsland Hospital recognises its obligation for full compliance with the Occupational Health and Safety Act 2004 and associated Occupation Health and Safety regulations 2017.
+All staff are required: • to comply with safety instructions in their work environment and to familiarise themselves with OH&S procedures. • to take reasonable care of their own health and safety as well as that of other people who may be affected by their conduct in the workplace. • to seek guidance about new or modified work procedures. • to ensure that any hazardous conditions are eliminated or minimised and that near misses and injuries are reported immediately to their supervisor.
+If the role includes people management duties, these include the requirement to manage the health and safety of people under this control and support the actions contained in SGH OH&S policies.

 MANDATORY COMPETENCIES.
 It is the obligation of employees to complete their mandatory competencies in a timely fashion, and should coordinate with their supervisors to arrange time to do so.
 Mandatory competencies may be scheduled either during or outside the employees' normally scheduled shifts, in the Hospital's discretion.
 Nurses shall not be required to perform their nursing duties during the time that they are completing their annual competencies.
 If mandatory competencies are scheduled after an employee’s normally scheduled shift, the Hospital will make reasonable efforts to schedule such competencies as promptly as possible after the end of such shift.